-What follows is a selection of the most excessive chains that the world of hip-hop has to offer, ranging from ludicrously expensive to just plain ludicrous.
-Let’s hope money really ain’t a thang for any of these stars or they could end up filing for bankruptcy real soon.
+What follows is a selection of the most excessive chains that the hip-hop world has to offer, ranging from ludicrously expensive to beautifully ludicrous.

-Read on to see the rappers with the wildest chains in the game.
+Read on to see the rappers with the best rapper chains in the game.

 10. Slick Rick's Justice Scale Chain